 Within selected chains various specific sub-types could be distinguished.
 However, considering complexity of supply chain types, some simplifications were necessary in order to provide a manageable analysis and presentation platforms.
-Therefore, in the category "sales to small retail outlets" different forms of deliveries through an off-farm retail point were included, such as HoReCa and, in the case of the French sample, in AMAP (association for maintaining peasant farming, a system close to Community Supported Agriculture) or the cooperative AlterConso, based in Lyon .
+Therefore, in the category "sales to small retail outlets" different forms of deliveries through an off-farm retail point were included, such as HoReCa and, in the case of the French sample, in AMAP and Altencorso schemes.